sufi6qub00ri6hizbi/demo-repo/README.md

 # Hizbi suroori

 Ikhwaaniyyah in theory and practice.
+Madaakhilah are murji'a.